-For Thermal Dynamics components it is recommended to use a minimum of 10 AWG (European 6 mm2) wire or flat copper braid with cross section equal to or greater than 10 AWG connected to the cutting table frame.
+For Thermal Dynamics components (except Remote Arc Starter and Gas Control Module) it is recommended to use a minimum of 10 AWG (European 6 mm2) wire or flat copper braid with cross section equal to or greater than 10 AWG connected to the cutting table frame.
+The Remote Arc Starter uses 1/0 earth ground wire and the Gas Control Module should use minimum # 4 AWG wire.
 The connection point must be to clean bare metal; rust and paint make poor connections.
 For all components, wires larger than the recommended minimum can be used and may improve noise protection.